Table of Contents

 Defensive Driving Insurance Discount Exclusions

 Don’t count on getting a discount if you’re taking a court-ordered defensive driving course or hope to have points removed from your driving record.
-Taking a defensive driving class can help keep your premiums from increasing (and/or lower your fine) if you got a ticket, but you probably won’t see an additional reduction.
+Taking a defensive driving class can help keep your premiums from increasing (and/or lower your fine) if you’ve gotten a ticket, but you probably won’t see an additional reduction.

 Your age can also exclude you from receiving a discount.
 Some states require insurers to offer discounts to older drivers who take a course.
-But if it isn’t state-mandated, a company may not offer this discount to any of its customers, regardless of age or driving experience.
+But if it isn’t state-mandated, an insurance company may not offer this discount to any of its customers, regardless of their age or driving experience.

 How Can You Renew a Defensive Driving Insurance Discount?

-Be sure to find out how long your discount will stay in effect and mark that anniversary on your calendar.
-You’ll have to take another defensive driving course before that time is up, or you may lose your discount and your premiums could increase.
+Be sure to find out how long your discount will last, and mark that anniversary on your calendar.
+You’ll have to take another defensive driving course before that date, or you may lose your discount, and your premiums could increase.

 What Happens in a Defensive Driver Training Class?

-Defensive driving is generally defined as using skills that can help minimize risk and avert car accidents.
-The focus in a defensive driving course is your safety — and that of your passengers and the people (and critters) on the roads you travel.
+Defensive driving is generally defined as using skills to minimize risk and avoid car accidents.
+The focus in a defensive driving course is your and your passengers’ safety and the safety of the people (and critters) on the roads you travel.

-State course requirements vary, but you can expect the class to last about six to 10 hours and cover topics like speeding, common distractions, anger management, reaction times, driving under the influence, crash prevention, passing and parking techniques, and your state’s traffic laws.
+State course requirements vary, but you can expect the class to last about six to 10 hours and cover topics such as speeding, common distractions, anger management, reaction times, driving under the influence (DUI), crash prevention, passing and parking techniques, and your state’s traffic laws.

 And yes, there will be a test.
 It might be a comprehensive final exam or quizzes on each separate unit, but you’ll have to pass to complete the course.

-Defensive driver courses are available in-person or online, so you can choose the style that suits you best.
+Defensive driver courses are available in person or online, so you can choose whatever suits you.
 Some states and insurance companies require you to take a specific pre-approved class to get a discount (or have points removed), so if that’s your goal, make sure you’re meeting those requirements.

 Beyond that, it’s really a matter of preference.
 There are pros and cons to both types of classes.
-Taking an online course offers convenience and flexibility: You can take the class whenever it works for your schedule.
-And an online course may be less expensive.
-But with an in-person class you may be able to engage with the instructor and your classmates in a way that makes the information more meaningful — and memorable.
+Taking an online course offers convenience and flexibility: You can take the class whenever your schedule allows.
+An online course may be less expensive, but with an in-person class, you can engage with the instructor and your classmates in a way that makes the information more meaningful and memorable.

 Recommended: How Much Does Insurance Go Up After an Accident?